530 W. Pinhook Road, Lafayette (Map) - 269-1550

 3431 Pinhook Road, Lafayette (Map) - 261-0581

 While Denise Landry is duly famous for her hamburger steak and chicken-fried steak plate lunches, her real claim to fame is her cornbread dressing.
 And that's only one of eight side dishes, including corn macque choux and mac and cheese.
 Her lunch place gets so busy at noon time, regulars know to show up at 11 a.m., or wait till after 1 p.m.
-The plate lunches are different every week so stop by a lot for the variety of offerings.
+The plate lunches are different every week so stop by a lot for the variety of offerings, and be hungry when you do - the portions are generous, to say the least.

 1904 W. University Ave., Lafayette (Map) - 593-8006